Laurel Memorial Run/Walk

 - 1K Awareness Fun Walk

-- Children's Fun Runs (Ages 7 and younger)
+- Children's Fun Runs (for ages 7 and younger)

-- Laurel's Legacy Lap (For individuals with disabilities)
+- Laurel's Legacy Lap (designed for anyone with a disability)

-Registered participants receive a T-shirt and a commemorative medal made by individuals with intellectual and developmental disabilities.
-Cash prizes are awarded to the top three overall male and female finishers in the 8K Run.
-In both the 5K and 8K events, medals are provided to the top three male and female finishers across various age groups.
-Team awards are also available based on combined times.
-For those unable to attend in person, virtual options allow for participation through activities such as running, cycling, or swimming.
+Registered participants in the timed runs and walks receive a T-shirt and a commemorative medal handcrafted by individuals with intellectual and developmental disabilities.
+For the 8K Run, cash prizes are awarded to the top three overall male and female finishers.
+In both the 8K and 5K events, medals are presented to the top three male and female finishers across various age groups.
+Team awards are also available based on the combined times of a team's first four finishers.
 Visit the organization's website for the most recent information.